What is Steering Gear System?

 Rack and pinion gear is used on small passenger vehicles where a high degree of precision steering is required.

-So, these are the types of steering gear box, now let us study about the power steering system.
+So, these are the types of steering gear box, now let us study the power steering system.

 What is Power Steering System?

 Power Steering System is an advanced steering technology.
 The hydraulic fluid is used as the source to turn the wheels.
 Power Steering consists of a hydraulic tank and pipes connected to the wheel.
 When the steering shaft is turned, the hydraulic is released from the tank and pushes the wheels to the required direction and angle.
 Due to this, the effort required to turn the wheels will be less and efficient.